Introduction

 How does user comfort influence the number of steps in a flight?

-User comfort plays a crucial role in stair design, particularly for diverse user groups such as children, seniors, and those with mobility issues.
-A staircase that is well-constructed not only meets safety standards but also significantly enhances the experience for its users.
+User comfort is a critical factor in stair design, particularly when considering diverse user groups such as children, seniors, and those with mobility issues.
+A well-constructed staircase not only meets safety standards but also enhances the experience for its users.

 How User Comfort Influences Stair Design